-INTENT REQUIREMENTS

-To facilitate the reduction of waste 1.
-Provide an easily accessible dedicated

-generation by building occupants that is area dedicated to the collection and

-hauled to and disposed of in landfills. storage of non-hazardous materials

-for recycling for the entire building.
+- 1. Provide an easily accessible dedicated area dedicated to the collection and storage of non-hazardous materials for recycling for the entire building.

-This credit is required for all projects.
-Materials must include at a minimum

-paper, corrugated cardboard, glass,

-plastics and metal.
-Provide space in, or

-adjacent to, this recycling area, for the

-storage of utility carts used for collecting

-trash and recyclables.
-Recycling, sorting

-and cart storage are not required at

-every floor.
-Equipment for storing and

-processing recyclables is provided by the

-SCA/F&E Unit based on a standard list of

-items per project type.

-2. Size central recycling collection/

-storage area according to guidelines in

-the Design Requirement DR 1.3.1.8 Refuse

-and Recycling Storage.
-Allow space for

-balers and compactor in the Trash Room.

-3. At the cafeteria, provide designated

-area(s) for bin(s) for recycling.
-The

-amount of space for recycling containers

-is established by the Design Team based

-on criteria in DR 1.3.1.8.
+Materials must include at a minimum paper, corrugated cardboard, glass, plastics and metal.
+Provide space in, or adjacent to, this recycling area, for the storage of utility carts used for collecting trash and recyclables.
+Recycling, sorting and cart storage are not required at every floor.
+Equipment for storing and processing recyclables is provided by the SCA/F&E Unit based on a standard list of items per project type. - 2.
+Size central recycling collection/ storage area according to guidelines in the Design Requirement DR 1.3.1.8 Refuse and Recycling Storage.
+Allow space for balers and compactor in the Trash Room. - 3.
+At the cafeteria, provide designated area(s) for bin(s) for recycling.
+The amount of space for recycling containers is established by the Design Team based on criteria in DR 1.3.1.8.

-Provide wall-mounted sign holder(s) at

-cafeteria trash and recycling areas for the

-display of recycling instructional posters.
+Provide wall-mounted sign holder(s) at cafeteria trash and recycling areas for the display of recycling instructional posters.

-4. Within the kitchen area, provide space

-for two types of recycling containers to

-accommodate glass/plastic/metal and
+4. Within the kitchen area, provide space for two types of recycling containers to accommodate glass/plastic/metal and paper/cardboard.

-paper/cardboard.